-The assessment of dental injuries is undertaken using Chapter 9, AMA 4, Section 9.3b Mastication and deglutition (p 231), and the current guidelines on the assessment of permanent impairment issued by the State Insurance Regulatory Authority (SIRA).
+The assessment of dental injuries is undertaken using Chapter 9, AMA 4, Section 9.3b Mastication and Deglutition (p 231), as modified by the Motor Accident Guidelines Part 6 Permanent Impairment and the Motor Accidents Permanent Impairment Guidelines 2018 as published by the State Insurance Regulatory Authority (SIRA).

 * Non-dentist medical assessors are those medical assessors who do not possess formal training in the specialty of dentistry, but have successfully completed training and been approved by SIRA in the assessment of minor dental injuries.